dheerajvats21/Java-Basics/JVM - Memory Management.md

 if refs from old gen to young ones, they are also kept live.
 Why?
 Because there might be an object in the old generation whose reference has been destroyed, but since it’s present in the old gen, therefore all the objects in the young generation that are referred from this old gen object must be preserved.

 But how.
 Does it scans old gen space ..
 No..
 Uses CArd tables.

+### What Is a Cardtable and How Is It Used in Garbage Collection

 ![noImage](./img/LiveobjectsManagement1.png)